APL200 Local Planning

 - choose instruments that provide control over land-use and spatial processes;

-- apply methods and techniques for the municipal plan as a landscape project;
+- apply methods and techniques for the municipal plan as a landscape project and place-making tool;

 - draw and edit a digital maps that convey geodata and plan data in a easily understandable way;